-- a) For city driving, allow a four to six second travel interval between the motorcoach and the vehicle ahead.
+- For city driving, allow a four to six second travel interval between your vehicle and the vehicle ahead.
 Increase this travel interval to six to eight seconds for highway driving.
-Use increased travel interval for night driving and in bad weather. - b) Be prepared to stop when approaching an intersection.
-The stopping distance of the motorcoach increases with the weight and speed of the vehicle. - c) Establish eye-to-eye contact with other drivers and with pedestrians.
-Use headlights, high beams and low beams, turn signals and horn as needed.

-- d) On highway, don't stare at the road ahead.
+Increase time interval for driving at night or in foul weather. - Be prepared to stop when approaching an intersection.
+The stopping distance of the vehicle increases with the weight and speed. - Establish eye-to-eye contact with other drivers and with pedestrians.
+Use, high beam and low beam headlights, turn signals and horn as needed. - On highway, don't stare at the road ahead.
 Keep your eyes moving.
-Check all mirrors and dashboard instruments frequently. - e) To keep the motorcoach from drifting across lanes during highway driving, always look over the horizon on the road ahead. - f) Adjust your speed according to the road conditions, traffic and visibility.
-Never exceed the posted speed limits. - g) Reduce your speed if another vehicle is following too close behind to let the vehicle pass. - h) For additional information about defensive driving practices, contact the local department of motor vehicles authority.
+Check mirrors and dashboard instruments frequently. - To keep the vehicle from drifting across lanes during highway driving, always look over the horizon on the road ahead. - Adjust your speed to road conditions, traffic and visibility.
+Never exceed the posted speed limits. - If another vehicle is following close behind, reduce your speed to let the vehicle pass.

+For additional information about safe operation and defensive driving practices, contact the local department of motor vehicles authority.

-CHAPTER 1: MOTORCOACH EXTERIOR
+Chapter 1: VEHICLE EXTERIOR